 - Go to Devices -> Enroll Devices -> Enrollment restrictions

-On the Enrollment restrictions page, you will see a default policy already existing.
-Either you can modify the default policy or create a new one.
-We are going to create a new Enrollment restriction policy called CloudInfra – Device Access Policy – MDM.
-We will block all Personally owned devices to get enrolled into Intune (except Android Enterprise Work Profile) and allow only corporate devices.
+On the Enrollment restrictions page, you will see a default policy already created for you which will be applied to All Users.
+Either you can modify the existing default policy or create a new one.
+We are going to create a new Enrollment restriction policy called CloudInfra – Device Access Policy – MDM that will block Personally owned devices (BYOD devices) enrollment into Intune (except Android Enterprise Work Profile) and allow only corporate devices.

 |At the time of enrollment, Intune automatically assigns corporate-owned status to devices that are:|